 If you had staples, they will be removed before you leave the hospital.
 If you had stitches, they will dissolve on their own.
 Your care provider will give you post operative care instructions upon discharge which will include information about restrictions (weight, exercise, driving, etc) and how to care for your incision site.
 It is wise to heed these instructions and find ways to not overdo it, which can set recovery back.

 Accept offers from family and friends to help around the home.
 You may even consider hiring a postpartum doula, as recovering from surgery while caring for a newborn can be quite challenging.

 Not necessarily.
 Although I 100% support the birthing person’s right to choose a repeat cesarean for any reason, most people who have had a cesarean and become pregnant again are good candidates for VBAC, which stands for Vaginal Birth after Cesarean.

-The American Congress of Obstetricians and Gynecologists states “attempting a VBAC is a safe and appropriate choice for most women who have had a prior cesarean delivery, including for some women who have had two previous cesareans”.
+The American Congress of Obstetricians and Gynecologists states “attempting a VBAC is a safe and appropriate choice for most birthing people who have had a prior cesarean delivery, including for some birthing people who have had two previous cesareans”.

 While there are risks associated with VBAC (primarily the less than 1% chance of uterine rupture), it is worthwhile to weigh these risks against the risks and complications associated with repeat surgery.